Republicans' push to roll back Obamacare faces crucial test

 WASHINGTON (Reuters) - A seven-year Republican effort to repeal and replace Obamacare faces a major test this week in the U.S. Senate, where lawmakers will decide whether to move forward and vote on a bill whose details and prospects are uncertain.

 The Senate will decide as early as Tuesday whether to begin debating a healthcare bill.
-But it remained unclear over the weekend which version of the bill the senators would ultimately vote on.
+But it remained unclear which version of the bill the senators would ultimately vote as lawmakers prepared to hear from U.S. President Donald Trump later on Monday.

-President Donald Trump, after initially suggesting last week that he was fine with letting Obamacare collapse, has urged Republican senators to hash out a deal.
+Trump last week initially suggested he was fine with letting former President Barack Obama's signature law collapse before later urging Republican senators to hash out a deal.

+The Republican president is scheduled to make a statement on healthcare at 3:15 p.m.
+(1915 GMT) following a meeting with people the White House said were harmed by the Affordable Care Act.

+"Republicans have a last chance to do the right thing on Repeal & Replace after years of talking & campaigning on it," Trump tweeted on Monday.

-Republicans view former President Barack Obama's signature 2010 health law, known as Obamacare, as a government intrusion in the healthcare market.
+Republicans view the 2010 health law, also known as Obamacare, as a government intrusion in the healthcare market.
 They face pressure to make good on campaign promises to dismantle it.

-But the party is divided between moderates concerned that the Senate bill would eliminate insurance for millions of low-income Americans, and conservatives who want to see even deeper cuts to Obamacare.
+But the party is divided between moderates, concerned that the Senate bill would eliminate insurance for millions of low-income Americans, and conservatives who want to see even deeper cuts to Obama's framework.

 The House in May passed its healthcare bill.
 Senate Republicans have considered two versions but have been unable to reach consensus after estimates showed they could lead to as many as 22 million fewer Americans being insured.
 A plan to repeal Obamacare without replacing it also ran aground.